Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Chapel Hill is on the higher end of the spectrum compared to both statewide and national averages, largely due to its location and the level of care provided.
 However, it is still generally comparable to other nearby cities like Raleigh and Durham.
 Those considering memory care in Chapel Hill will need to factor in both the level of specialized care needed and their budget, as it can be more costly than other senior living options in the area.

-Situated at 114 Polks Village Lane, Chapel Hill, North Carolina, 27517, Chatham Ridge Assisted Living is able to assist any Chatham county dementia or Alzheimer’s disease sufferer with daily tasks and includes amenities like controlled access community, home-like community rooms that promote socialization and puzzles and other memory care activities.
-Chatham Ridge Assisted Living contains a total of 91 memory care units.
+Located at 114 Polks Village Lane, Chapel Hill, North Carolina, 27517, Chatham Ridge Assisted Living is able to provide assistance to any Chatham county senior with ADLs and includes services like individual meal planning, emergency pendant system and activities and programs that lower anxiety.
+Chatham Ridge Assisted Living contains a total of 91 dementia and Alzheimer’s units.

 When it comes to paying for memory care in Chapel Hill, North Carolina, many families first wonder about Medicare’s coverage.
 Medicare is a federal health insurance program primarily for people aged 65 and older, but it has specific limitations when it comes to covering long-term care, such as memory care services.